Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D10

 Started the YelpCamp MERN Project: Researched the basic how-tos, did the initial setup, and implemented some basic routes to test if everything works.
 IT'S ALIVE!!!

+### R0D11

+Finished the initial CRUD functionalities for the YelpCamp MERN project.